jim-easterbrook/python-gphoto2/README.md

 Other functions that have result pointer parameters in the C versions also return a list containing the error code and result value(s) in their Python versions.

 Some functions, such as [gp_widget_get_value](http://www.gphoto.org/doc/api/gphoto2-widget_8h.html#5a5b95809b2a44e62891044ab13b620c), can return different types using a `void *` pointer in C.
-The Python interface includes type specific functions such as `gp_widget_get_value_text` to overcome this restriction.
+The Python interface includes type specific functions such as `gp_widget_get_value_text` that can be used from Python.

 See the example programs for typical usage of the Python gphoto2 API.